YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 Python, Spark, Matlab, C++, Linux, Latex, HTML, etc.

 ## Recent Events
 - Working on a project involving causal inference for healthcare data mining.
+- Working on a project involving discovering PDE model for financial stock market.

 ## Collaborations
 Please drop me an outline of research proposal.
 If there is a match of interest, we can chat.